Direct to Handset / Direct To Device Technology

 • Delays: Message transmission times may vary, potentially taking several minutes, depending on your location, device, and the availability of Direct-to-Cell satellites.

-• Coverage: Works only in areas without mobile coverage
+• Coverage: Works only in areas without mobile coverage, even if the coverage you have is unusable.

 • Battery: Device battery duration may be impacted due to the higher transit power required to use this technology

-• Device Compatibility: Compatibility is expected to be restricted to specific newer mobile devices
+• Device Compatibility: Compatibility is expected restricted to specific newer mobile handsets

 • Doesn’t support emergency broadcasting: DTH services do not currently support emergency broadcasting systems, meaning users will not receive critical emergency alerts such as bushfire warnings, flood updates, or other government-issued safety notifications.